Time-Triggered Protocol: Definition

-As a fault-tolerant time-triggered protocol, TTP provides autonomous fault-tolerant message transport at known times and with minimal jitter by employing a TDMA (Time-Division Multiple Access) strategy on replicated communication channels.
-TTP offers fault-tolerant clock synchronization that establishes the global time base without relying on a central time server[citation needed].
+As a fault-tolerant time-triggered protocol, TTP provides autonomous fault-tolerant message transport at known times and with minimal jitter by employing a time-division multiple access (TDMA) strategy on replicated communication channels.
+TTP offers fault-tolerant clock synchronization that establishes the global time base without relying on a central time server.

 TTP provides a membership service to inform every correct node about the consistency of data transmission.
 This mechanism can be viewed as a distributed acknowledgment service that informs the application promptly if an error in the communication system has occurred.
 If state consistency is lost, the application is notified immediately.

 Additionally, TTP includes the service of clique avoidance to detect faults outside the fault hypothesis, which cannot be tolerated at the protocol level.

 Critical applications

-TTP is often used in mission critical data communication applications where deterministic operation is a requirement.
+TTP is often used in mission-critical data communication applications where deterministic operation is a requirement.
 These operations include aircraft engine management and other aerospace applications.
 In these applications the TTP networks are often operated as separate networks with separate AS8202NF hardware interface devices and separate, but coordinated, configurations.

 The TTP protocol offers the unique feature of having all nodes on a network know, at the same time, when any other node fails to communicate or sends unreliable data.
 The status of each node is updated to all nodes several times each second.